The Tenth Planet

 Me: That’s it.

-Sue: I’m so angry, I don’t even know where to start.
+Sue: I’m so angry, I don’t know where to start.

 Me: Is it because they don’t explain the regeneration?

-Sue: No, that’s the only bit l liked about it.
+Sue: No, that’s the only bit I liked about it.
 Keep it weird and mysterious.
 That’s fine.

 Me: So what’s the problem?

-Sue: That wasn’t a swan-song, that was a turkey being strangled to death off-screen.
+Sue: That wasn’t a swan song.
+That’s my problem.
 Where was the Doctor’s final heroic act?
 Where was his big speech?
 I feel completely cheated by that.

 Sue: **** off.

-Me: It’s either very British or it’s very stupid.
-I can’t tell.
+Me: It’s either very British or very stupid.
+I can’t decide.

-Sue: I can and it’s a ****ing disgrace.
+Sue: I can.
+It’s a ****ing disgrace.
 What were they thinking?
-They should have given him something to do in his last story!
-If he was too ill, then surely they could have given him a decent scene – or even a single line of dialogue – in the final episode?
-There’s radiation all over the place – couldn’t they have had a moment where the Doctor exposes himself to it, saving the day but sacrificing himself in the process?
-Just like Dr. Spock did in that film.
-It’s very, very sad.
-And for all the wrong reasons.
+They should have given him something to do in his last story.
+If he was too ill, then surely they could have given him a decent scene – or even a single line of dialogue – in the final episode.
+There’s radiation all over the place, couldn’t they have had a moment where the Doctor exposes himself to it, saving the day but sacrificing himself in the process?
+Just like Dr Spock (sic) did in that film?
+It’s very, very sad, but for all the wrong reasons.

 Sue: Not really, I’ve seen it loads of times.
 I’m married to you, remember?
-But it was nice to see it in the right context for a change.
-It’s certainly the first time it’s ever meant anything to me.
-But I’ll have to think about that later, I’m too angry to take it all in now.
+But it was nice to see it in context for a change.
+It’s certainly the first time it’s meant anything to me.
+But I’ll have to think about it later, I’m much too angry to take it in right now.

-Sue: I honesty thought that would be brilliant.
+Sue: I honestly thought that would be brilliant.
 It’s got the Cybermen in it.
 It’s got the very first regeneration in it.
-You’ve been banging on about the missing episode for almost twenty years.
+You’ve been banging on about the missing episode for 20 years.
 And it was shit.
 Utter shit.
-But not just any old Web Planet shit – this was William Hartnell’s final story.
+But not just any old Web Planet shit – this was William Hartnell’s last story.
 What they did to him here was unforgivable.
-I definitely would have stopped watching it if I was a child back then.
+I definitely would have stopped watching the series if I’d been a child back then.

 3/10

-Sue: And the way I’m feeling right now, it should count itself lucky to get even that.
+Sue: And the way I’m feeling right now, it should count itself lucky to get that.